Which city is cheaper, Faro or Portimao?

 For the ultimate resort vacation, Faro is a great choice.
 Popular resorts include Vila Vita Parc Resort and Spa, Conrad Algarve, and Tivoli Carvoeiro.

-There are many scuba diving and snorkeling spots near Portimao.
+Many visitors go to Portimao to enjoy scuba diving and snorkeling.
 The best water conditions are during the summer months but this is also when the beaches are crowded and swimmers can kick up a lot of sand.
 There are a variety of vendors where you can book snorkeling or diving trips in the area.

-Both Portimao and Faro are good shopping destinations.
+Both Portimao and Faro are notable shopping destinations.

 Many visitors go to Portimao to go shopping.
 It's the second largest city in the Algarve so you'll find several large and modern shopping centers including Aqua Portimão.